adventuremomblog

 There isn’t an admission fee for the Lundi Gras Boucheerie event.
 You can purchase drinks at the bar along with tickets for the sample dishes.

-During the event, there is live music and we even watched chicken Bingo.
+During the event, there was live music and we even watched “Chicken ?
+Bingo.”

-The Chicken Bingo is just as it sounds and was also hilarious to watch.
+The Chicken ?
+Bingo is just as it sounds and was hilarious to watch.
 You can place a bet that the chicken will poop on your selected number…or numbers.

-Lakeview Park & Beach has an assortment of live music scheduled each night during the Mardi Gras season in a variety of styles including Zydeco, Cajun, and Swamp Pop.
+Lakeview Park & Beach has an assortment of live music scheduled each night during the Mardi Gras season including Zydeco, Cajun, and Swamp Pop.

-This community event takes place at an RV park that is centrally located to Courir de Mardi Gras runs (Chicken Runs) in the area that are open for the public to attend.
+This community event takes place at an RV park centrally located to Courir de Mardi Gras runs (Chicken Runs) in the area where the public can attend.

 Watch a Courir de Mardi Gras AKA Chicken Run